Darokahn/myProgrammingLanguage/strongIdeas/state.md

 `state` is a new type of struct which is allowed to correspond to a function.
 A state which corresponds to a function may be called as an alias for that function, and when called this way, it passes itself (in a pointer) as the invisible first parameter.

+Remember that for most purposes, a `state` is equivalent to a struct.
+It has additional features, but you can reason about things like lifetime, layout, etc. as if it was a struct.

 You can get the state required by a function by using `stateof`. `stateof function` can be used as an alias for the actual definition.
 This is the recommended way to use states, defining them anonymously in a function declaration and getting them for later use via `stateof`.

 functions are declared as: